Foxboron/Blog/content/blog/reproducible-arch-linux-packages.md

 help!

 If you are interested helping out in any of these efforts, please visit
-\#archlinux-reproducible on Freenode, or \#reproducible-builds on oftc!
+\#archlinux-reproducible on Freenode, or \#reproducible-builds on OFTC!

 Thanks to Eli Schwartz, Santiago Torres-Arias, Holger Levsen and Viva for